Take chanceS. standout!

 QUICK HINT: BOUNCE YOUR WORDS.
 PROJECT YOUR IMAGES.
 SHIMMER YOUR GRAPHICS

-Use Digital – A monitor with a great video or just a presentation showing your logo, top products and key messaging can create movement and tell a complete story especially when your staffer takes the time to explain the content to visitor
+1. Use Digital — A monitor with a great video or just a presentation showing your logo, top products and key messaging can create movement and tell a complete story especially when your staffer takes the time to explain the content to visitor.
+Better yet, use zero edge LED Screens for maximum effect.

 Designed by Berlin interactive artists Gunnar Green and Frederic Eyl, the below images of Aperture is an interesting play on MOVEMENT.